MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 When the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on [!include[pn-hololens](../includes/pn-hololens.md)] is launched for the first time, the app will ask the user to provide consent to use the camera.
 If you plan to use circular code anchors in your guides, you will need to say **Yes** to this prompt.
 This is required for every device you use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on.
 If this consent was not provided previously, you can go to the **Settings** menu on the [!include[pn-hololens](../includes/pn-hololens.md)] (operating system) and provide consent to the app.

-## I don't see any guides in the Guides list

-If you don't see any guides, either your internet connection is unstable, or you might have signed into an instance that doesn't have any guides.
-First, check your internet connection.
-If you're connected, try signing in again, but this time make sure you sign into the instance that has the guides you were looking for.
-If you still don't see any guides, contact your administrator.

 ## The profile picture shown in the app is incorrect

 Make sure you're signed in.
 To do this, select the profile picture, and then sign out and sign back in with your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] credentials.
 Your profile picture should appear correctly.